jh3nd3rs0n/jargyle/README.md

 -   `<desiredDestinationAddressCriterion/>`
 -   `<portRange/>`

-You can use the `doc` element in the following XML elements:
+You can use the `<doc/>` XML element in the following XML elements:

 -   `<setting/>`
 -   `<socketSetting/>`